 Our Executive Compensation Committee amended the Restoration Plan as of December 31, 2005.
 As of that date, no new employees may participate in the plan and benefit accruals were stopped for any participant in the Restoration Plan who was not entitled to receive a benefit payment as of December 31, 2005.
-This change affected Messrs.
-Gottwald and Scher.
+This change affected Mr. Gottwald who is the only named executive officer who participates in the Restoration Plan.